Morton's Fork (Fargo): Plot

 Lester peers out the window and sees a trail of blood, which leads to the pile of logs where Malvo has disposed of the bodies, and runs upstairs to hide.
 Malvo enters Lester's house, and follows Lester’s voice to his bedroom.
 Malvo's foot is caught in a bear trap left by Lester hidden underneath a pile of clothing on the floor.
 They fire at each other, but it appears they both miss.
-Malvo strikes Lester in the face with Lester's award, bloodying his face and mirroring the injury inflicted on Lester by Sam Hess a year earlier.
+Malvo strikes Lester in the face with Lester's award, bloodying his face and mirroring the injury inflicted on Lester by Sam Hess a year earlier while also breaking Lester's nose in the process.
 Lester's gun jams, and Malvo escapes severely injured.
 Lester runs outside, following Malvo’s trail of blood, and both cars are gone (suggesting that the car salesman was allowed to escape).

 Malvo retreats to his cabin to treat his injury, not knowing that Grimly has already found it.
 Grimly tells Malvo that he has solved his riddle posed a year earlier and kills the unarmed Malvo by shooting him five times.
 When the police arrive, they find Malvo's trove of audiotapes, including the one containing Lester's confession to the murder of his first wife.

-Two weeks later, Lester, now the subject of a manhunt after his murder of Pearl has been revealed, is shown on a snowmobile in Glacier National Park in Montana.
-Lester is recognized by law enforcement officers and tries to escape, only to crash his snowmobile.
-Desperate, he continues on foot, only to fall through the thin ice, meeting his end, and revealing that the scene shown at the beginning of the episode depicted Lester's fate.
+Two weeks later, Lester, now the subject of a manhunt after his murder of Pearl has been revealed, is pursued by law enforcement officers in Glacier National Park, only to crash his snowmobile.
+Desperate, he continues on foot, only to fall through the thin ice, meeting his end, leaving his hat floating on top of the water and revealing that the scene shown at the beginning of the episode depicted Lester's fate.

 At home, Molly receives the news of Lester.
 Gus tells her that he's receiving a citation for bravery, but he feels that she deserves it.
 Molly reassures her husband that this is his moment.